-Figure 2.2-2 KOP 1 - Existing and Simulated Views for the Build Alternative Mathilda Avenue Improvements at SR 237 and US 101 Project shown in the Existing View for KOPs 1 and 2, cobbles pave the thinner portion of the median and mature trees are growing where the median is slightly wider.
+Figure 2.2-1 KOP Simulation Location Map Mathilda Avenue Improvements at SR 237 and US 101 Project shown in the Existing View for KOPs 1 and 2, cobbles pave the thinner portion of the median and mature trees are growing where the median is slightly wider.
 As shown in the simulations, the median footprint would be slightly modified and cobbles would still pave thinner portions of the median.
 As shown in KOP 1, the thinner median sections would not be wide enough to accommodate replacement plantings; thus, there would be views of a slightly wider roadway corridor.
-As shown in the simulation for KOP 2, instead of trees, low-growing groundcover and accent shrubs would be planted in the median near the Mathilda Avenue intersection with Ross Drive, which would slightly alter views but would not substantially alter the visual character of the Project site.
+As shown in the simulation for KOP 2, instead of trees, lowgrowing groundcover and accent shrubs would be planted in the median near the Mathilda Avenue intersection with Ross Drive, which would slightly alter views but would not substantially alter the visual character of the Project site.
 The medians from the US 101 ramps and south to Almanor Avenue and north of Ross Drive would be slightly reconfigured, but would remain paved with cobbles and concrete, consistent with existing views.
 However, wider portions of these reconfigured medians would also be planted with low-growing groundcover and accent shrubs.
 This would increase the amount of shrub and groundcover plantings within the medians.